David A. Prior: 2000 to 2015: Hiatus and final projects

 From 2000 to 2006, Prior was on an hiatus.

 In 2007, Prior returned to directing with Lost at War.

 On March 15, 2009, Prior's Zombie Wars, a zombie apocalypse film, screened at the first Paranoia Horror Film Festival.

 He also wrote the screenplay of The One Warrior released in 2011.

 In 2012, he directed the bigfoot horror film Night Claws, starring Reb Brown.

 In 2013, he wrote and directed Deadliest Prey, a sequel to Deadly Prey.
 On making a sequel, Ted said that he and David "decided to do a sequel based on fan mail, screenings, and all that stuff.
 I’ve talked to lot of fans of the movie, and after having all kinds of ideas thrown at us, Dave and I have decided to stick to the basic formula as the original.
 Fast pace and hard hitting."

-In 2015, he was as writer for the screenplay of David Winters's Dancin': It's On!.
+In 2015, he was credited as writer for the screenplay of David Winters's Dancin': It's On!.
 Also he wrote and directed Relentless Justice starring Leilani Sarelle.